rd-alliance/metadata-directory/standards/mibbi-minimum-information-biological-and-biomedical-investigations.md

 ---
-title: MIBBI - Minimum Information for Biological and Biomedical Investigations
+title: MIBBI (Minimum Information for Biological and Biomedical Investigations)
 slug: mibbi-minimum-information-biological-and-biomedical-investigations
 description: <p>A common portal to a group of nearly 40 checklists of Minimum Information for various biological disciplines.
 The MIBBI Foundry is developing a cross-analysis